-At the end of each level, our reading therapists will test the student to ensure mastery in each of the skill areas.
+At the end of each level, our reading instructors will test the student to ensure mastery in each of the skill areas.
 They will then move on to the next level once they have achieved 95% consistent mastery.
 Completing all levels will give students all the rules they need to read just about anything.

 If you are ready to take the next steps, here is a brief rundown of what our program looks like:

 Schedule a call here or contact us at 716-541-0331 to set up a consultation with our Founder and CEO, Jennifer Hoffman.
 This consultation will include an in-depth overview of the program and what to expect.

 After you have met with Jennifer, you will be ready to set up a Barton Student Screening.

 Step 3: Getting Started

 After completing and passing the screening, the student will start Barton Level One.

 Not every student is ready to begin with an Orton-Gillingham based program.
 Don’t worry!
 If they do not pass the screening, our reading instructors will start them in the Foundation in Sounds Program.
 This course will prepare them for the Barton Reading & Spelling System.

 Foundation in Sounds aims to improve auditory discrimination, auditory memory, and auditory sequence of sounds skills.
 Most students who complete Foundation in Sounds go on to pass the Barton screening with ease and enter Level 1.